bentranter/turbolinks/README.md

     *   - No specialized logic on the backend
     *   - Cache is purged since the page refreshed.
     * However, that's not always what you want.
 By using the functionality
-    * below, forms are submitted via AJAX, as recommnded in the Turbolinks
+    * below, forms are submitted via AJAX, as recommended in the Turbolinks
     * documentation.
     */
     document.addEventListener("DOMContentLoaded", function() {